mxenabled/path-core/README.md

 This will create a local build in your local maven repository that you can then reference in other services.

-On macOS using gradle the default location for the local maven repository is
+On macOS using gradle the default location for the local maven repository is:

 ```shell
 ~/.m2/repository/